SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 ## Hints

-If we have an **instance** of and array, since we know it is an object, adding new properties to it is pretty straightforward:
+If we have an **instance** of an array, since we know it is an object, adding new properties to it is pretty straightforward:

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(6).png" /]

-This however, only adds our new function to this instance.
+However, this only adds our new function to this instance.

-To add all functions just one time and have them work on **all arrays** is not much more complicated, we just have to attach them to Array's **prototype** instead:
+To add all functions just one time and have them work on **all arrays**, we just have to attach them to Array's **prototype** instead:

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(7).png" /]

-With such a declaration, we gain access to the context of the calling instance via **this**.
+With such a declaration, we gain access to the context of the calling instance via the `this` keyword.

 We can then easily access indexes and other existing properties.